Right Book Club: Origins and character

-In May 1936 the Left Book Club had been established, and towards the end of 1936 a group of “neo-Tories” mooted the idea of a right-wing book club.
-Christina Foyle and her father William Foyle undertook to organize it, and the Club was launched at a luncheon at the Grosvenor House Hotel in April 1937, with John Baird, 1st Viscount Stonehaven, the recently-retired Chairman of the Conservative Party, presiding.
+In May 1936, the Left Book Club had been established, and towards the end of 1936 a group of “neo-Tories” mooted the idea of a right-wing book club.
+Christina Foyle and her father William Foyle undertook to organize it, and the Club was launched at a luncheon at the Grosvenor House Hotel in April 1937, with John Baird, 1st Viscount Stonehaven, the recently retired chairman of the Conservative Party, presiding.

-The Right Book Club published one book every month, occasionally acting as first publisher, but more often reprinting a recent new title from a mainstream publisher.
+The Right Book Club published one book every month, occasionally acting as the first publisher, but more often reprinting a recent new title from a mainstream publisher.
 Its members received a monthly magazine, and meetings with authors were also held.
 Membership was free, and members committed themselves to buying the monthly book, which cost 2s 6d (half a crown).
 The first book appeared in June 1937.

-Arthur Bryant saw the Right Book Club as too radical, and responded by founding a similar monthly book club, the National Book Association, which he intended to be more moderate, and Stanley Baldwin agreed to be its President.
+Although one of its early publications was by an American, Fred Beal, who insisted that in bearing witness to the Soviet-induced famine in Ukraine he remained to his socialist convictions, Arthur Bryant saw the Right Book Club as too radical.
+He responded by founding a similar monthly book club, the National Book Association, where he intended to be more moderate, and Stanley Baldwin agreed to be its President.
 However, in January 1939 Bryant's association published an expurgated translation of Hitler's Mein Kampf.
 Baldwin resigned in protest, and this proved to be the last book the NBA published.

 By 1939, the Right Book Club claimed 20,000 subscribers, in comparison with some 50,000 members of the Left Book Club and 5,000 of the National Book Association.
-On 3 November 1939 the humorist A. G. Macdonell replied to an invitation from Christina Foyle to join the Club, "I had no idea that there were twenty thousand members of the Right in politics who could read."
+On 3 November 1939, the humorist A. G. Macdonell replied to an invitation from Christina Foyle to join the Club, "I had no idea that there were twenty thousand members of the Right in politics who could read."

 Whereas all volumes of the Left Book Club had the same appearance, a soft binding coloured solid orange, with plain black lettering, the Right Book Club described its books as "on good quality paper, with attractive STIFF binding and dignified coloured jacket".
 A commentator has said that this was a subtly English way to distance the two clubs: "The bindings are as stiff as a colonel's upper lip, not limp as a lounge lizard's handshake."

-In 2022, the critic Clive Bloom made the claim that the Right Book Club was "thought up by Sir Oswald Mosley to promote fascism", without providing any source for this claim.
+In 2022, the critic Clive Bloom claimed that the Right Book Club was "thought up by Sir Oswald Mosley to promote fascism", without providing any source for this claim.